neilsharma2003/neilsharma2003/README.md

 ### Hi there 👋

-I'm Neil, a graduating IB Certificate student at Maple High School heading into Computer Science + Finance at the University of Waterloo.
+I'm Neil, a 1B Computer Science + Finance at the University of Waterloo.

 🌱 I’m currently learning front-end frameworks with the eventual goal of becoming proficient in full-stack web development.